Plumbing Companies: How to Choose the Right One For You

 Tom in Denver chose a plumber from his neighborhood who knew exactly how to winterize his pipes for the freeze-thaw cycles in the region.

-13. Pay Attention to Communication
+13. Pay attention to communication

 From your first call or email, how a company communicates says a lot.
 Are they responsive?
 Do they explain things clearly?